dlccyes/CollegeNotes/NTUNotes/Junior/polly/Zmap.md

 	- num of hosts receiving 1 probe vs. 2 probes
 		- avoid effects from middleboxes & those not following TCP protocol
 			- exclude RST packets, duplicate responses, not completing L7 handshakes
+				- RST = reset = indicate it won't receive any more packet
 		- exclude cases with both probes lost
 			- can't know if they're due to packet drop
 		- only lower bound of packet drop